 These are igneous rocks, or rocks that have formed from molten magma originating from the Earth’s mantle.
 Granite and gabbro are “intrusive” rocks that formed and cooled deep within the Earth, and basalt is an “extrusive” rock that erupted from volcanoes or rift zones as lava and cooled at the surface.
 Intrusive rocks are visible at the Earth’s surface because of tectonic events that uplift or raise the crust (such as an orogeny event) in concert with the erosion of overlying rocks and unconsolidated materials.
 Basalt and gabbro are related in that they are both “mafic” in composition, which means these rocks are rich in magnesium and iron bearing minerals, and this also gives these rocks their dark color.
 Granite on the other hand is “felsic” in composition or rich in silicate bearing minerals, which gives granites their characteristically lighter or grayish colors.

-Mafic rocks originate from the Earth’s mantle and associated with oceanic crust, and felsic rocks are the result of magma from the mantle mixing and melting silicate rich continental crust (Figure 1).
+Mafic rocks originate from the Earth’s mantle and associated with oceanic crust, and felsic rocks are the result of magma from the mantle mixing and melting silicate rich continental crust (see figure to the right).